SIAT-IAT-355/responsive-vis/README.md

 ## How It Works

-1. **HTML and CSS**: The page structure and styling are defined using HTML and CSS, with Bootstrap providing the responsive layout.
+1. **HTML and CSS**: The page structure and styling are defined using `index.html` and `styles.css`, with Bootstrap providing the responsive layout.
-2. **JavaScript and D3.js**: The chart is created and rendered using D3.js.
+2. **JavaScript and D3.js**: The chart is created and rendered using D3.js in `responsive-vis.js`.
 The script dynamically adjusts the chart's parameters based on the screen size.
-3. **Media Queries**: CSS media queries are used to apply different styles to the header based on the screen size.
+3. **Media Queries**: CSS media queries in `styles.css` are used to apply different styles to the header based on the screen size.

 ## Usage

-To view the responsive visualization, simply open the `responsive-vis-ex.html` file in a web browser.
+To view the responsive visualization, navigate to the project directory and simply open the `index.html` file in a web browser.
 The chart will automatically adjust to fit the screen size of the device.

 ## Dependencies